 When you visit us next, ask us about the ancient temple and we will guide you to it.

-For those of you interested in religion and mythology, here is a short description of the temple and the surrounding region-
+For those of you interested in religion and mythology –

-It is believed that during the period when Lord Vishnu took the form of Kurma Avatar, this area was submerged.
-Lord therefore established himself as the lord of water (Jaldevta) and when the land became dry, the water sources however continued to flow as the two streams, Padamparna and Padmavati.
+After raising the Himalayas from water, Lord Vishnu’s work was done.
+He established himself as the lord of water (Jaldevta) here and rested.
+Two water sources continued to flow as the two streams, Padamparna and Padmavati.
 They are said to originate from Lord Vishnu’s feet and hand.
 Just after originating, these two streams join and continue as Padmavati or Panar river.

-The temple and its story is also mentioned in Skanda Purana, one of the 18 prestigious Hindu texts.
+The temple and its story are also mentioned in Skanda Purana, one of the 18 prestigious Hindu texts.